kayleedial/my386blog/_posts/2023-02-28-book-review.md

 ---
 layout: post
-title:  "Book Review"
+title:  "Book Review - "Weapons of Math Destruction""
 author: Kaylee Dial
-description: Book Review of Cathy O'Neil's "Weapons of Math Destruction"
+description: My thoughts on Cathy O'Neil's "Weapons of Math Destruction"
 image: https://raw.githubusercontent.com/kayleedial/my386blog/main/assets/images/brbanner.png
 ---

-"Weapons of Math Destruction" by Cathy O'Neil is an eye-opening book that reveals how algorithms, which are designed to be unbiased, can actually be discriminatory towards certain groups of people.
+["Weapons of Math Destruction"](https://www.penguinrandomhouse.com/books/241363/weapons-of-math-destruction-by-cathy-oneil/) by Cathy O'Neil is an eye-opening book that reveals how algorithms, which are designed to be unbiased, can actually be discriminatory towards certain groups of people.
 O'Neil provides several examples of "weapons of math destruction" in our society, including predictive policing, teacher evaluations, and credit scoring.

 With AI's recent spike in popularity, I really appreciated reading Cathy O'Neil powerful critique of the growing use of AI and algorithmic decision-making in our society.
 O'Neil provides an important warning that algorithms aren't magical and all-knowing, but that many of these models come with potential downsides or biases.
 All in all, I thought that O'Neil made a compelling case for the need to carefully consider the ethical implications of AI and to ensure that it is developed and deployed in ways that are fair, transparent, and accountable.